adwitiyashukla/gridpulse/README.md

 The split is chronological and the test window is the most recent 90 days, held back entirely.
 Validation is the 60 days before that, used only for early stopping.
-The point model stopped at iteration 2,991.
+The point model used all 3,000 boosting rounds, so early stopping never fired.

 The benchmark is external.
 I am not marking my own homework, because the EIA number comes out of the same file as the actuals.